The day Paola taught her teacher a lesson in kindness

 “Oh, I remember when I was the new student,” she said.
 “And sometimes I feel the way he looked when he sat down beside me.
 I just wanted to be kind to him.
 It helps when people are kind to me.
 He’s my neighbor.”

 Yep, I know about Paola’s poverty.
 But today I know her riches, too.
-I curse that poverty and will fight like hell for nutritional aid for low-income mothers-to-be and young children, quality public schools, aid to low-income college students and universal health care.
+I lament that poverty and will fight like everything for nutritional aid for low-income mothers-to-be and young children, quality public schools, aid to low-income college students and universal health care.
 But I’m thankful it hasn’t hardened her heart.
 I’m thankful her heart is soft and sympathetic to the world around her.

 And I’ll follow her example and say, “I’ll help you.
 I just want to be kind to you,” to my neighbors, no matter who they are or where they come from.